thewijesooriya/BookmarkRecall/replit.md

 # Overview

 This is a modern bookmark management application built with a full-stack TypeScript architecture.
-The application allows users to save, organize, search, and manage web bookmarks with features like URL metadata fetching, tag-based organization, and responsive design.
-It's designed as a personal bookmark manager with a clean, intuitive interface for organizing and accessing saved web content.
+The application allows users to save, organize, search, and manage web bookmarks with features like URL metadata fetching, tag-based organization, responsive design, and mobile browser integration.
+It's designed as a personal bookmark manager similar to Pocket, with seamless sharing capabilities from mobile browsers like Opera and Chrome.

+## Recent Changes (August 2025)
+- Added Web Share API support for mobile browser integration
+- Created dedicated `/share` route for handling shared articles from browsers
+- Implemented PWA manifest with share_target for Android app integration
+- Added service worker for offline capabilities and share handling
+- Created mobile-optimized sharing interface with auto-metadata fetching
+- Added informational banner to guide users on mobile sharing features

 # User Preferences